szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 convertGrades(students);
 ```

 This function is slightly more complicated, because we need to iterate _both_ through the `students` array and each student's `grades` array, and evaluate the latter numbers to a letter grade.
 We can accomplish this by using two `for` loops: a `for` loop to iterate through the `students` array (using `i` and `students.length`), and a nested `for` loop to iterate through each student's `grades` (using `j` and `grades.length`).
-In other words, as we work through each student object, we first store the grades values of each student in a variable `grades`.
+As we work through each student object, we first store the grades values of each student in a variable `grades`.
 Because `grades` is itself an array of values, we can use the `.length` property to determine the number of grades for each student (5).
-We then use the `if` statement to determine the letter grade for each number, and add it to the `letterGrade` variable with the `+=` operator (and an extra space at the end to make it more readable).
+We then use the `if` statement to determine the letter grade for each number, and add it to the `letterGrade` variable with the `+=` operator (with an extra space at the end to make it more readable).

 Let's put the whole program together: